 6. (Surprisingly) AI or Artificial Intelligence

-Since AI can learn from Big Data, it is the next logical step of a big data framework.
-The framework brings business benefits by taking a functional view of AI.
+Since AI can learn from big data, it is the next logical step of a big data framework.
+Big data frameworks bring business benefits by taking a functional view of AI.

-So, let us begin discussing the 10 popular big data frameworks, starting with Apache Hadoop:
+Anyways, let us begin discussing the ten most popular big data frameworks, starting with Apache Hadoop.

 Hadoop is a Java-based open-source big data framework that provides batch processing and data storage services.
-It has a giant architecture consisting of many layers, like HDFS and YARN for data processing.
+It has a humungous architecture consisting of many layers, like HDFS and YARN for data processing.

-Storage happens across various hardware machines arranged as clusters.
-Hadoop provides a distributed environment with the following main components:
+In Hadoop, storage happens across various hardware machines arranged as clusters.
+Furthermore, it provides a distributed environment with the following main components:

-- HDFS (Hadoop Distributed File System), the hardware layer, stores data in the Hadoop cluster, including replication and storage activities across all the data clusters.
+- HDFS (Hadoop Distributed File System): HDFS is the hardware layer.
+It stores data in the Hadoop cluster, including replication and storage activities across all the data clusters.

-- YARN (Yet Another Resource Negotiator) is responsible for job scheduling and resource management.
+- YARN (Yet Another Resource Negotiator): YARN is responsible for job scheduling and resource management.

-- MapReduce is the software layer that works as the batch processing engine and processes huge data in a cluster.
+- MapReduce: It is the software layer that works as the batch processing engine.
+Also, it processes huge amounts of data in a cluster.

 Hadoop is fast and can store petabytes of data.
 The performance gets better as the data storage space increases.
 Many big companies like Alibaba, Amazon, eBay, and Facebook use HDFS to store data and integrate with many popular big data analytics frameworks.

-- Compatible with most popular big data technologies
+- It is compatible with the most popular big data technologies.

-- Has many processing overheads as it does not perform in-memory computations
+- It has many processing overheads as it does not perform in-memory computations.

 2. Apache Spark

-Spark is used by companies like Amazon, Hitachi solutions, Baidu, and Nokia.
-Spark supports 4 languages, namely Python, R, Java, and Scala.
+Also, this big data framework integrates with Hadoop and can act as a standalone cluster tool.
+Many popular companies, like Amazon, Hitachi solutions, Baidu, and Nokia, use Spark.
+Moreover, this framework supports 4 languages, namely Python, R, Java, and Scala.
 It has 5 main components:

-- HDFS and HBase, which form the first layer of storage systems.
+- HDFS and HBase form the first layer of storage systems.

 - YARN manages the resources.

-- Core engine that performs task management, memory management and defines RDD (Resilient Distributed Datasets) API, which is responsible for distributing data across the nodes for parallel processing.
+- It has a Core engine that performs task management, memory management and defines RDD (Resilient Distributed Datasets) API, which is responsible for distributing data across the nodes for parallel processing.

-- Utilities containing Spark SQL to execute SQL queries for stream processing, GraphX to process graph data, and MLLib for machine learning algorithms.
+- It has utilities containing Spark SQL to execute SQL queries for stream processing, GraphX to process graph data, and MLLib for machine learning algorithms.

 - API for integration with programming languages like Java and Python.

-- Support for advanced analytics and AI implementations
+- It offers support for advanced analytics and AI implementations.

-- A smaller number of I/O operations to disk
+- It has a smaller number of I/O operations to disk.

 MapReduce is a big data search engine and part of the Hadoop framework.
-Initially, it was just an algorithm to process huge volumes of data parallelly.
-Now, it is more than just that and works in 3 stages:
+Initially, it was just an algorithm to process huge volumes of data parallelly, but now, it is more than just that.
+It works in 3 stages: